Ghabri-EL/WebComicApp/StayAtHomies/README.txt

 If there isn't enough space for the buttons on screen, a scroll wheel appears.
 If you minimize the application by about half the size, a scroll wheel appears.

+=== Story 2 & 3 ====

+How to execute:
+-Open cmd in the directory the jar is located
+-Use the command : java --module-path [paste the path to java fx lib here] --add-modules javafx.controls,javafx.fxml --add-exports javafx.graphics/com.sun.javafx.sg.prism=ALL-UNNAMED -jar StayAtHomies.jar

+Story2:
+First button on the left opens up a windows for you to search and select the image character that is to be placed on the left side of the panel.
+The second button does the same thing, it lets you import a character for the right side of the panel.

+Story 3:
+The third button flips the character image horizontally.
+Image has to be selected in order for the operation to work.

+Additional functionality:
+Buttons 4 & 5 rotate the characters 90 degrees left and right respectively